 I was born in Milan (Italy) in 1970.

-sw_eng configuration_mgmt microservices Petri_nets cs_popularization virtualization malware open_source information_systems graph_grammars expert_systems requirements_eng sw_evolution impact_change_analysis cloud_computing algebraic_specifications peer-to-peer artificial_intelligence mobile_computing remote_sw_protection sw_specification specification_inference web_apps aop e-learning game_theory vulnerability_assessment intrusion_detection wireless_sensor_networks computer_forensics performance_evaluation model_checking configuration_mgtm debug extreme_programming security trusted_computing os cs_education risk_assessment
+debugging microservices Petri_nets cs_popularization virtualization malware open_source information_systems graph_grammars expert_systems requirements_eng sw_evolution impact_change_analysis cloud_computing algebraic_specifications peer-to-peer os_dev artificial_intelligence mobile_computing remote_sw_protection sw_specification sw_eng web_apps aop e-learning game_theory specification_inference vulnerability_assessment intrusion_detection wireless_sensor_networks computer_forensics performance_evaluation model_checking configuration_mgtm extreme_programming security trusted_computing cs_education risk_assessment